saecki/zig-grep/paper/paper.typ

     };
 ```]

-The issue was fixed by specifying a concrete tag type to represent the `enum` instead of letting the compiler infer the type.
+The issue was fixed by specifying a concrete tag type to represent the enum instead of letting the compiler infer the type:
 #sourcecode[```diff
 @@ -27,12 +27,12 @@ const UserArgKind = union(enum) {
      flag: UserArgFlag,